 Normally Jane would stop by and say hello, but the gathering of trucks and absence of music or outdoor stands suggested an important meeting was being held.
-She didnt have enough time to get caught up in a politics talk today.
-Instead she gave a friendly smile and wave to a group of older man standing guard near the road.
-Patio chairs gathered just outside of a weathered RV, they reciprocated the gesture, rifles kept at rest.
+She didn’t have enough time to get caught up in a politics talk today.
+Instead she gave a friendly smile and wave to a group of older men standing guard near the road.
+Patio chairs gathered just outside of a weathered RV, they reciprocate the gesture, rifles kept at rest.

 Her destination from there was a modest home, by country standards.
 Breaking away from open farmland the land was claimed almost entirely by pine trees, standing tall and proud.
 It was an hour drive down a winding dirt road, lush and green from a more than ample rainy season.
 There, tucked far in the woods, was what Jane affectionately called The Den.